-The local file is designed to supplement the master file by providing detailed information relating to transactions between local entities and affiliates and, in theory, would be prepared by each local entity.
-However, the obligation to file a master file and local file has not been introduced in Jersey.
+The local file is designed to supplement the master file by providing detailed information relating to transactions between local entities and affiliates and would be prepared by each local entity.

-The reporting obligations under the Jersey regulations apply to MNEs with an annual consolidated group revenue of €750 million or more for an accounting period of 12 months before the filing of the country-by-country report.
-Therefore, there is no obligation under the Jersey regulations for companies which are part of a group with less than €750 million in turnover to submit a country-by-country report.
+The reporting obligations under the Guernsey regulations apply to MNEs with an annual consolidated group revenue of €750 million or more for an accounting period of 12 months before the filing of the country-by-country report.
+Therefore, there is no obligation under the Guernsey regulations for companies which are part of a group with less than €750 million in turnover to submit a country-by-country report.

-The Jersey regulations state that country-by-country reports must be filed with the Comptroller of Taxes in respect of the accounting period beginning on or after January 1 2016 and no later than 12 months after the accounting period to which the report relates.
+The regulations state that country-by-country reports must be filed with the Guernsey director of income tax in respect of the accounting period beginning on or after January 1 2016 and every annual accounting period thereafter no later than 12 months after the end of the accounting period to which the report relates.

-All country-by-country report must be filed in accordance with Annex III of the OECD Final Report, which sets out the model template for country-by-country reports.
+All country-by-country reports must be filed in accordance with Annex III of the OECD final report, which sets out the model template for country-by-country reports.

-Regardless of whether a Jersey entity must submit a country-by-country report, it must notify the comptroller of:
+Regardless of whether a constituent entity is required to submit a country-by-country report, it must notify the director of its intention to:

-The penalty for failing to comply with the filing obligation or failing to notify the comptroller of the intention to file a country-by-country report is £300.
-A further penalty is imposed if the breach has not been rectified for each subsequent day on which the failure continues at an amount not exceeding £60 per day.
-This may increase to an amount not exceeding £1,000 per day if the default continues beyond 30 days.
-A penalty not exceeding £3,000 is reserved for situations where someone:
+The penalty for failing to comply with the filing obligation or notify the director of the intention to file a country-by-country report is £300.
+A further penalty is imposed if the breach has not been rectified for each subsequent day on which the failure continues at an amount not exceeding £50 each day.
+There are also penalties for providing false, deceptive or misleading information.